GM/DeVos Graduate School EXECUTIVE MASTER OF BUSINESS ADMINISTRATION

 The five-day capstone learning event provides the opportunity for students to integrate and apply all of the knowledge and skills acquired throughout their MBA program.
 Students will be able to see how they perform in a fast-paced, quickchanging business environment where they make true to life decisions and quickly see the results for those decisions.
 A comprehensive balanced scorecard measurement system is used so that students can see and understand the strong intended and unintended interplay of their actions among the various functional areas.
 Students will be placed in teams of approximately 15 members with each member taking on a specific role.
 This course brings students from all DeVos programs and locations together for an opportunity to learn and work with one another in this complex and dynamic business simulation.

-MBA 699 GM - EXECUTIVE CAPSTONE PROJECT (Independent Study) (6 credits)
+MBA 699 - DEALERSHIP CAPSTONE PROJECT (Independent Study) (6 credits)

 Working with a faculty sponsor, students will find and fix a critical business problem or opportunity that exists in their current organization.
 The problem or opportunity must be one that is inter-functional in nature, and extend beyond the student's immediate horizontal and vertical responsibility.
 This course is an individualized tutorial between a student and a designated faculty member.
 The capstone project must be approved by a supervisor two levels above that which the student reports to as well as a DeVos Graduate School faculty advisor.
 The final project must demonstrate a minimum EBIT benefit of $50,000 and should be designed into the project scope.

 MBA Fast Facts

 - 30-months & 36 credit hours

 - Hybrid delivery format with week-long onsite residencies near the middle of each semester - (Online engagement in the Virtual Classroom prior to and after live face-to-face meetings)

 - Fully accredited MBA Program